-Florida Craft Beer: Big Storm Brewing Company
+Florida Beer Pairings: Big Storm Brewing Company and Odessa, Fla.

 You’ve heard of beer and food pairings.
 How about beer paired with authentic Florida experiences?
 Join us as we explore the state through the flavors of Florida’s craft beer culture.

 Florida is no stranger to summer showers, afternoons where dark clouds roll in from the Gulf of Mexico, a deluge drops from the skies and, seemingly moments later, the sun comes out and your sunglasses come back on.
 But sometimes a storm lingers, brewing into something bigger.

 “I remember standing in the garage as a kid and watching lightning storms pass by and I always thought there was something awesome and destructive about it all, but that there was also something fun and creative,” said Mike Bishop, owner of Big Storm Brewing Company in Clearwater and Odessa.
 “Fresh beginnings are something a storm produces.
 I was leaving the corporate world and starting fresh - like after a storm.”

 Started by Bishop in 2012, Big Storm Brewing Company has grown from a cramped brewery/tap room jammed into the corner of a Pasco County industrial park into two distinct facilities in neighboring counties - think tropical storm to hurricane strength in just four years.

 “I was always fascinated by beer,” said Bishop.
 “By the craft, the culture, the drink, the different flavors and the people involved with it.”